 Interior accessories and objects of décor also had the same neoclassical European style.
-Some of the popular items you’ll find in the home of the wealthy include:
+Some of the popular items you’ll find in the homes of the wealthy include:

 - Jabots with ornate fringes and tiebacks.

-The American architects and craftsmen had one thing going for them.
-They were very much aware that design principles recognise the fact that each individual material has its own potentials as well as limitations.
+The American architects and craftsmen had one good thing going for them, they were aware that design principles recognise the fact that each individual material has its own potentials as well as limitations.

-During the Federal Period, all the available architectural books showed classical forms and features produced with stone but because America was (still is) blessed with an abundance of wood forests, it was only natural that both exterior and interior details were made in wood.
+During the Federal Period, all the available architectural books showed classical forms and features produced with stone, but because America was, and still is blessed with an abundance of wood forests, it was only natural that both exterior and interior details were made from wood.

-This era, like the previous ones before it, had an abundance of wood and the Federal Period was no different.
-But because an appreciation of the decorative arts had become heightened, woods were also imported to produce fine furniture works.
+The Federal-era, like the previous eras before it, had an abundance of wood and when an appreciation of the decorative arts became heightened, the craftsmen, wanting to produce finer styles and designs, used imported wood materials to produce their fine furniture works.

 © 2011 artsofthetimes